Is the program accredited?

 How much elective time is there in each year?

-PGY1: While 3 months elective time is allotted to preliminary interns, categorical interns spend 4 weeks in preselected elective activities.
+PGY1: While on average, 3 months elective time is allotted to preliminary interns, categorical interns spend 24 weeks in preselected elective activities.

 Are you required to stay at Englewood for elective rotations?